Welcome to the 2017 KSPA Regional Contest!

-The association is excited to host the hundreds of student journalists and their advisers from all over the state during these exciting days of competition.
+The association is excited to host the hundreds of student journalists and their advisers from all over the state at six universities during these exciting days of competition.
 We are excited to see students apply their journalism knowledge and publications energy toward our contests.

 With any contest of this scale, there are many details to address.
 Please read this page and documents as closely as possible.
 We hope that it will answer most of your questions.